qnoens/EvalGenCapVLA/README.md

-Here’s a polished and more concise version of your README, suitable for a public GitHub repository.
-It improves structure, clarity, and tone while keeping all technical details intact:

----

 # Evaluating the Generalisation Capabilities of Vision-Language-Action (VLA) Models

 This repository contains the full codebase for the thesis *“Evaluating the Generalisation Capabilities of Vision-Language-Action Models.”* It includes all scripts, tools, and configurations used in the experiments.